Donaldson's triple-double night lifts Braves past Royals | Devdiscourse

 The Braves scored three runs in the sixth.
 Barnes walked Austin Riley with one out, gave up a single to Tyler Flowers and walked Billy Hamilton before exiting the game.
 Heath Fillmyer came in and gave up a two-run Swanson single.
 Albies drove in Hamilton with a sacrifice fly.

 Donaldson drove in three with his third straight double to make the lead 8-2 in the eighth inning.
-Donaldson then scored on a single by Adam Duvall.
+Donaldson then scored on a single by Adam Duvall two batters later.
 In the ninth, Albies' single knocked in Swanson for the Braves' 10th run.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)